-- 1.3.1 Fareham Borough is a coastal area lying between the two cities of Portsmouth and Southampton on the south coast of Hampshire.
-It covers an area of over 77 square kilometres, being 13 kilometres long from east to west and has a population of approximately 116,3003 living in approximately 44,700 households4.
+1.3.1 Fareham Borough is a coastal area lying between the two cities of Portsmouth and Southampton on the south coast of Hampshire.
+It covers an area of over 77 square kilometres, being 13 kilometres long from east to west and has a population of approximately 116,300 living in approximately 44,700 households.
 Whilst over half of the land area is still rural, the Borough is mainly urban in character consisting of a number of sizeable settlements which are located close to each other.
 In an area of high development pressure, there is a risk of further settlement coalescence.
 The majority of the population reside within Fareham which is the largest town with a population of around 42,200.
-The western ward settlements (Sarisbury, Locks Heath, Park Gate, Swanwick, Warsash and Titchfield Common) together are a similar size to Fareham (34,000 population), whilst Portchester in the east of the Borough has a population of 7,000 people5.
+The western ward settlements (Sarisbury, Locks Heath, Park Gate, Swanwick, Warsash and Titchfield Common) together are a similar size to Fareham (34,000 population), whilst Portchester in the east of the Borough has a population of 7,000 people.
 Other key settlements include Whiteley, Titchfield and Stubbington.
-There are five main local areas within the Borough: Fareham, Portchester, Hill Head / Stubbington, Titchfield and the Western Wards. - 1.3.2 The Borough is well connected to the M27 motorway, which runs east-west through the north of the Borough giving easy access to Southampton and Portsmouth, the rest of Hampshire and beyond; it does however suffer from heavy congestion, particularly at peak periods.
-Good rail links exist between Fareham, Portchester and Swanwick, particularly to Portsmouth and Southampton and further afield to Winchester, London and other major centres.
-The international airport near Southampton and the ferry port at Portsmouth give easy access to continental destinations.
-Regular passenger and vehicle ferry services also operate from Portsmouth and Southampton to the Isle of Wight.
+There are five main local areas within the Borough: Fareham, Portchester, Hill Head / Stubbington, Titchfield and the Western Wards.